Jord-Holt/ng4-swapper/README.md

     npm install ng4-swapper
 ```

-You may prefer to go ahead and add this to your package.json, simply append --save-dev to the above command and you are set.
+You may prefer to go ahead and add this to your package.json, simply append --save to the above command and you are set.

 2 - Go to the landing component (parent component) ts that will be holding all of our child components and add this to import the package.